fengyilin118/ABEA-HLS/README.md

-# FPGA-based accelerator for Adaptive Banded Event Alignment using HLS
+# FPGA accelerator for Adaptive Banded Event Alignment using HLS